Paulton Minor Injuries Unit

 - Mental health problems

-If you have any of the above conditions you should contact your GP.
-If it is a life-threatening injury or situation, call for an ambulance by dialling 999.
+If you have any of the above conditions you should contact your GP, or 111.
+If it is a life-threatening injury or situation, call for an ambulance by dialing 999.